heksesang/CascLib/Readme.md

 ## CascLib

-CascLib is C++ library that allows you to access files from a CASC library from any Blizzard game.
+CascLib is C++ library that allows you to access files from CASC archives used in recent Blizzard games.
-It aims for a modern C++14 design, being header-only, and leveraging standard C++ features like streams.
+The library has been designed with modern C++ in mind.
+Leveraging C++17 and standard features as much as possible, the goal to easily integrate with other libraries.

 ### CASC